-Things to Do in Shrewsbury, Shropshire-

 8 | Walk the River Severn

 Shrewsbury sits within a loop of the River Severn, which is Britain’s longest river, did you know?
-So if you just fancy a peaceful stroll, this is for you.
-A mosey along the river is nothing more than one of life’s simple pleasures.
+So if you fancy a peaceful stroll, this is for you.
+A mosey along the river is just one of life’s simple pleasures.
 We recommend you start at Welsh Bridge and follow the river path until you reach the weir and Weir Cafe, then wander back into the town, past Shrewsbury Prison.

 9 | Go Canoeing